tweidner1/HabTrack/README.md

 for check-offs in %.
 E.g. if you choose 75%, then for every period (day or week) there is a 75% chance that the task will be checked-off.

+### Good luck and have fun tracking your habits with HabTrack!